Cloud-YunZhao/cloud-yunzhao.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I am a PhD candidate at West Virginia University.
-My research focuses on the area of ground control and rock mechanics.
-I am currently working with [Prof. Brijes Mishra](https://faculty.utah.edu/u6040186-BRIJES_MISHRA/hm/index.hml) to investigate the size effect on the strength of shale under compressive stress conditions.
+I am currently a PhD candidate at West Virginia University, working with [Prof. Brijes Mishra](https://faculty.utah.edu/u6040186-BRIJES_MISHRA/hm/index.hml) to investigate the size effect on the strength of shale under compressive stress conditions.
 This work will help improve the understanding of roof failure in underground coal mines.
+I have been studying and researching in mining engineering for 9 years.
+My education starts from open-pit metal mines to underground coal mines.
+The research includes slope, ore pass, and mine roof.

 Education
 ======